Magicianred/Angularization/README.md

 ```
 <br>

-Select `Select Default Shell` from the dropdown options and choose your preferred shell.
-Again, I'm using Bash (Git Bash, more specifically) for my shell, which I recommend to have an easier time following this documentation, but you are free to use others if you must.
+Once the menu opens, choose the `Select Default Shell` from the dropdown options and choose your preferred shell.
+Again, I'm using Bash for my shell, which I recommend in order for you to have an easier time following this documentation, but you are free to use others if you must.

 <br>